 WP: short for "waypoint," a device that allows players to instantly be transferred to another location.
 Not to be confused with the phrase "well-played."

-WTS: short for "willing to sell," a phrase used by players when they publicly declare that they are selling a particular item for X amount of gold or real currency.
+WTS: vanilla - short for "willing to sell," a phrase used by players when they publicly declare that they are selling a particular item for X amount of gold or real currency.
 See: 'FT,' 'WTB,' 'WTT' and 'WUG'

-WTT: short for "willing to trade," a phrase used by players when they publicly declare that they are trading a particular item for another item or group of items.
+WTT: vanilla - short for "willing to trade," a phrase used by players when they publicly declare that they are trading a particular item for another item or group of items.
 See: 'FT,' 'ISO,' 'WTB,' 'WTS' and 'WUG.'

 WW: short for "Whirlwind" or "Wicked Wind," the former a barbarian ability and the latter a rune for the wizard's Energy Twister spell.